Ask about Pat Soon

 I am a Licensed Mental Health Counselor and State Approved Supervisor in Washington state.
 I received my Bachelor’s degree in Nuclear Medicine Technology from Seattle University.
 I worked in Healthcare while I went to graduate school.
 I have a Master of Education in Learning Disabilities and Behavior Disorders and a Master of Counseling degree in Counseling.

 Both graduate degrees are from Seattle University.
 I have 20 years of experience in providing psychotherapy and supervision in the Community Mental Health setting.
-I have worked with Adults with developmental disabilities, immigrants, refugees, LGBTQIA, older adults, adults exploring their gender identity, adults with depression and anxiety.
+I have worked with Adults recently diagnosed with a chronic illness, Adults with developmental disabilities, immigrants, refugees, LGBTQIA, older adults, adults exploring their gender identity, adults with depression and anxiety.
+I am also a Yoga teacher, E-RYT 500 with the Yoga Alliance.

-I am trained in an eclectic approach to counseling.
-As a result, I use a variety of techniques including Cognitive-Behavioral, Person Centered, Humanistic, Mindfulness, some EMDR, and East- West techniques.
-I also can incorporate spirituality and/or yoga techniques, if you so desire.
-I aim to develop a balance of mind-body-spirit and I discuss from time to time the mind-body connection.
-My therapeutic orientation is Person Centered, nondirective.
+I am trained in an electic approach to counseling.
+As a result, I use a variety of techniques including Cognitive-Behavioral, Person Centered, Humanistic, Mindfulness, EMDR, and East- West techniques.
+I work with thoughts, emotions, body sensation and the breath.
+I work with the present moment.
+I use Vipassana meditation, body scans, guided meditation and EMDR to relieve symptoms.
+I also incorporate yoga t assist in the present moment experience.
+I aim to develop a balance of mind-body-spirit and I discuss the mind-body connection in my sessions.
+My therapeutic orientation is Person Centered, nondirective, Eastern perspective.
 I work with adults from ages 18 and up.

 Areas of Focus

 Issues in counseling that I work with include: anxiety, depression, LGBTQIA issues, gender issues, gender exploration, gender dysphoria, ADD in adults, coping with disabilities, coping with chronic illness, cultural adjustment, discrimination, anti-oppression issues, immigrant and refugee issues, aging issues.
-Minority identity issues, multicultural issues, chronic pain, life transitions.
+Minority identity issues, multicultural issues, chronic pain using Vipassana (Mindfulness) and EMDR, life transitions, simple trauma using EMDR and Vipassana, biracial/Mixed Race/Hapa identity issues.